Factsheet about dengue

 Infection control, personal protection and prevention

-• Prevention is also based on protection against mosquito bites.
+• Prevention is for the most part based on protection against mosquito bites.
 Aedes mosquitoes have diurnal biting activities in both indoor and outdoor environments.
-Therefore, personal protection measures should be applied all day, especially during the hours of the highest mosquito activity (mid-morning, late afternoon to twilight).
-Personal protective measures against mosquito bites include the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, the wearing of clothes that cover most of the body, and the use of mosquito repellent in accordance with the instructions indicated on the product label.
+Therefore, personal protection measures should be applied all throughout the day, especially during the hours of the highest mosquito activity (mid-morning, late afternoon to twilight).
+Personal protective measures against mosquito bites include the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, wearing clothes that cover most of the body, and using mosquito repellent in accordance with the instructions indicated on the product label.

-• Travellers, especially children, pregnant women, and people with immune disorders or severe chronic illnesses, should consult their doctor or seek advice from a travel clinic to receive personalised recommendations on use of repellents and protection before travelling;
+• Travellers, especially children, pregnant women, and people with immune disorders or severe chronic illnesses, should consult their doctor or seek advice from a travel clinic to receive personalised recommendations on use of repellents and protection before travelling to dengue-endemic areas.

 References